ADF Aviation: Understanding Automatic Direction Finder Systems

 ADF Components and How They Work

-• Antenna: There are usually two types of antennas involved – a loop antenna and a sense antenna.
-The loop antenna identifies the signal direction.
-The sense antenna eliminates ambiguity by determining which side of the aircraft the signal is coming from.
+- Antenna: Two types work together – a loop antenna identifies signal direction, while a sense antenna eliminates ambiguity about which side of the aircraft the signal originates from.

 Operational Principles and Techniques

-1. Tune the ADF receiver to the frequency of the desired NDB or AM station.
+- Tune the receiver to your desired NDB frequency

 Advantages of ADF in Modern Aviation